openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The CWT MUST contain the following elements :
   * in the COSE protected header (see [@!RFC8152], Section 3.1.),
-    * Label 1 (alg): REQUIRED.
+    * Label 1 (`alg`): REQUIRED.
 A digital signature algorithm identifier such as per IANA "COSE Algorithms" registry.
 MUST NOT be an identifier for a symmetric algorithm (MAC).
-    * Label 3 (content type): REQUIRED.
+    * Label 3 (`content type`): REQUIRED.
 MUST be `openid4vci-proof+cwt`, which explicitly types the proof CWT.
-    * Label 4 (kid): CONDITIONAL.
+    * Label 4 (`kid`): CONDITIONAL.
 The key ID.
 If the Credential shall be bound to a DID, the `kid` refers to a DID URL which identifies a particular key in the DID Document that the Credential shall be bound to.
-MUST NOT be present if `jwk` or `x5c` is present.
+MUST NOT be present if `COSE_Key` or `x5chain` is present.
-    * Claim Key `cose_key`: CONDITIONAL (byte string).
+    * Claim Key `COSE_Key`: CONDITIONAL (byte string).
 COSE key material the new Credential shall be bound to.
 MUST NOT be present if `x5chain` is present.
-    * Label 33 (x5chain): CONDITIONAL (byte string).
+    * Label 33 (`x5chain`): CONDITIONAL (byte string).
 As defined in [@!RFC9360], contains an ordered array of X.509 certificates corresponding to the key used to sign the CWT.
-MUST NOT be present if `cose_key` is present.
+MUST NOT be present if `COSE_Key` is present.
   * in the content of the message (see [@!RFC8392], Section 4),
-    * Claim Key 3 (aud): REQUIRED (text string).
+    * Claim Key 3 (`aud`): REQUIRED (text string).
 The value of this claim MUST be the Credential Issuer URL of credential issuer.
-    * Claim Key 6 (iat): REQUIRED (integer or floating-point number).
-The value of this claim MUST be the time at which the proof was issued using the syntax defined in [@!RFC7519].
+    * Claim Key 4 (`exp`): REQUIRED (integer or floating-point number).
+The value of this claim MUST be the expiration time on or after which the CWT MUST NOT be accepted.
-    * Claim Key 10 (Nonce): REQUIRED (byte string).
+    * Claim Key 10 (`Nonce`): REQUIRED (byte string).
 The value of this claim MUST be the `c_nonce` provided by the credential issuer.

 ## Credential Response {#credential-response}